 All electronics produce heat during operation.
 As companies push flashlights to be brighter, one of the common byproducts is increased heat.
 A flashlight that becomes too hot to hold may not be ideal for your needs.

 There is no standard for measuring heat output from flashlights, and I do not know of any company that publishes any data on its lights.
-For details on how I measure heat generation, see my flashlight testing page here.

 I tested heat generation for the same three modes and battery combinations I did for output over time.